Brendan Venter

-Brendan Venter (born 29 December 1969), is a South African general practitioner and rugby union coach and former player.
+Brendan Venter (born 29 December 1969) is a South African rugby union coach and former player.
 Venter played at centre and earned 17 caps for South Africa between 1994 and 1999.

 He played as a replacement in the 1995 Rugby World Cup final in which South Africa beat New Zealand to win their first World Cup.

 Youth

 Venter was born on 29 December 1969 in Johannesburg.
 He played rugby for South African schools.
 He said that even then his studies came first.
 "I was a good rugby player at school.
 I saw it as a tool to get a degree—my parents weren't very wealthy.
 I decided that if I made it as a rugby player it would be a bonus but that even if I didn't it would pay for my studies and I could become a doctor."

 Venter went to the University of the Orange Free State to study medicine and play rugby.
 After too much partying in his first year, he just scraped through his exams.
 "I had a real reality check.
 I had to decide if I really wanted to be a rugby player or a doctor.
 So when I returned for my second year there was a complete change in attitude, and rugby took second place.
 I was determined to be a good doctor and felt that I had to give my studies priority in order to achieve this."